COPD - managing stress and your mood

 - You feel guilty about the amount of alcohol you drink, or you drink alcohol first thing in the morning.

 You should also call your doctor if your COPD symptoms get worse, despite following your treatment plan.

 Han M, Lazarus SC.
-COPD: Clinical diagnosis and management.
-In: Broaddus VC, Mason RJ, Ernst JD, et al, eds.
+COPD: Diagnosis and management.
+In: Broaddus VC, Ernst JD, King TE, et al, eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
-6th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 44.
+7th ed.
+Philadelphia, PA: Elsevier; 2022:chap 64.

 Reviewed by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.